 - 69% of people have been persuaded to buy a piece of software or application by watching a video.

 These numbers were reported in 2018.
-By this time in January 2019, they would surely have seen a rise.
+Surely these numbers have seen a rise by January 2020?

-When online videos are already influencing such a large chunk of people, it is only natural that this trend will continue to grow in 2019 owing to the variety in social media channels and the ease of reaching customers.
+When online videos are already influencing such a large chunk of people, it is only natural that this video marketing trend will continue to grow in 2020 owing to the variety in social media channels and the ease of reaching customers.

 With traditional advertising, you not only pay more but also get a <15 seconds slot to showcase your product or services.
-With YouTube videos or videos that you put on social media or your website, you have the freedom to display your product/ services as you wish.
+With YouTube videos or video marketing content that you put on social media or your website, you have the freedom to display your product/ services as you wish.

 You can create videos of any duration you want.
 You can weave any number of stories that you want.
 You can show certain aspects of your brand that can help the users to connect more- a sappy video for Valentine’s Day to or an informative one about the eco-friendly angle of your business.
 This leads to specificity which can help to engage customers more effectively than a simple, generic ‘buy from us’ or ‘work with us’ advertisement.
 More and more brands are recognizing this and taking going for online videos rather than traditional advertising.